 You may not find anise seedlings for sale in local garden stores or even online.
 If you do, the process for transplanting is the same as for transplanting seedlings from indoor peat pots.

-Since anise doesn't like to have its roots disturbed once it germinates, it is best to use biodegradable peat pots when you start seeds indoors.
+Since anise doesn't like to have its roots disturbed once it germinates, it is best to use biodegradable pots when you start seeds indoors.
 After the last spring frost, it's time to move those young seedlings outside.
-Install the transplants some 4 inches apart, making sure to plant them at the same depth as they are in their containers.
-Simply install each small pot in the soil at the correct depth and then water well.
+Space the transplants some 4 inches apart, making sure to plant them at the same depth as they are in their containers.
+Simply place each small pot in the soil at the correct depth and then water well.

 In What Zone Does Anise Grow Best?